mapleton-org/.github/README.md

-# Welcome to Mapleton Org
+# mapleton-org/.github
-This is the development organisation for the Mapleton Community, publishing frameworks and developing projects to power our community in the back end.
+Welcome to the official .github repository, which is the special repository for this organisation.